Lorentzian polynomials, Segre classes, and adjoint polynomials of convex polyhedral cones: Adjoint polynomials

 \section{Adjoint polynomials}

 Our main motivation in establishing Theorems~\ref{thm:R} and~\ref{thm:P} is the general study of Segre classes: constraints on the possible numerators of Segre zeta functions translate into constraints on what classes can be Segre classes of subschemes of e.g., projective space, thus may be an aid in their computation.
-To our knowledge, this problem is wide open.
-In this section we provide an alternative motivation for this work, by interpreting Theorem~\ref{thm:R} in the (very) special case of {\em monomial\/} ideals.
+In this section we provide an alternative motivation for this work, by interpreting Theorem~\ref{thm:R} in the special case of {\em monomial\/} ideals.
 There is a connection between Segre zeta functions of monomial ideals and {\em adjoint polynomials,\/} first noted by Kathl\'en Kohn and Kristian Ranestad (\cite[Proposition~1]{MR4156995}).
 Kohn and Ranestad focused on the numerator of $\zeta_I$.
 We recover an analogous result for the numerator of $1-\zeta_I$, with the advantage that the corresponding polytopal object is convex.
 In short, we will prove that adjoint polynomials of certain convex polytopes are necessarily covolume polynomials; in particular, they are M-convex and sectionally log-concave.

-Following Joe Warren (\cite{MR1431788}), we consider {\em polyhedral cones,\/} that is, convex hulls of finite sets of rays emanating from the origin in an $\Rbb$-vector space $V$.
+Following Joe Warren (\cite[\S2]{MR1431788}), we consider {\em polyhedral cones,\/} that is, convex hulls of finite sets of rays emanating from the origin in an $\Rbb$-vector space $V$.
 For a set of nonzero vectors $S\in V$, we will denote by $\cP_S$ the convex polyhedral cone obtained by taking the convex hull of the rays through the vectors $\uv\in S$.

 For example, one may consider $\cP_S$ for $S$ the set of vertices of a convex polytope embedded in a hyperplane $x_0=1$.
 It is convenient to think of polyhedral cones as a `projective' version of polytopes.